-Climate change is making extreme weather events more frequent, intense, and unpredictable.
-The number of people affected by floods has increased, and I projected to keep increasing, alongside global warming during the 21st century.
+Climate change is making extreme weather events like floods more frequent, intense, and unpredictable.
+The number of people affected by floods has increased, and is projected to keep increasing, alongside global warming during the 21st century.

 The number of extreme climate-related disasters has doubled since the early 1990s.
 Climate related disasters now account for more than 80 percent of all major internationally reported disasters.

 Climate change does not affect us all equally.
 Instead climate change exacerbates vulnerabilities that already exist, for example due to poverty, displacement, or conflict.